At the Time of the Louisville Flood: Background

-In the 1930s, most Americans got their news from radio, newspapers and magazines.
-Television began broadcasting in the United States in 1928, but the Great Depression and World War II slowed its development and mass adoption until the 1950s.
-Up to that point, Bourke-White was known for her commercial work in architectural and industrial photography, serving mostly corporate clients.

-Her interest in documentary photography slowly grew in her new role as a photographer for Fortune.
-She became the first American photographer granted access to the Soviet Union, visiting the country three times on assignment to cover its growing industrialization.
+Her commercial work got her noticed by American magazine magnate Henry Luce, who recruited her as a photojournalist to the new Fortune magazine, where her interest in documentary photography slowly grew in her new role.
+At Fortune, she became the first foreign photographer granted official access to document industrial sites in the Soviet Union during the first five-year plan.
+She visited the country three times on assignment to cover its growing industrialization.
 During those trips, she photographed workers and peasants alongside the Russian infrastructure.

-In 1934, she produced a photo essay on the Dust Bowl, focusing more on people rather than industry for the first time.
-The experience covering the Dust Bowl changed her and her future approach to photography:
+While her initial interest in documentary photography emerged during her first visit to Russia, the documentary aesthetic of Fortune magazine also played a role.
+In the summer of 1934, she was on assignment for the magazine, covering the major drought impacting the United States at the time.
+She produced a photo-essay on the Dust Bowl, focusing on people as subjects rather than industry.
+This experience changed her approach to photography, In her autobiography, she recalled the emergence of this new "awareness":

 I had never seen people caught helpless like this in total tragedy.
 They had no defense.
-They had no plan...I was deeply moved by the suffering I saw and touched particularly by the bewilderment of the farmers.
-I think this was the beginning of my awareness of people in a human, sympathetic sense as subject for the camera...
+They had no plan. [...]
+I was deeply moved by the suffering I saw and touched particularly by the bewilderment of the farmers.
+I think this was the beginning of my awareness of people in a human, sympathetic sense as subject for the camera and photographed against a wider canvas than I had perceived before.
+During the rapturous period when I was discovering the beauty of industrial shapes, people were only incidental to me, and in retrospect I had not much feeling for them in my earlier work.
+But suddenly it was the people who counted.

-In early 1936, Bourke-White began a collaboration with Erskine Caldwell to produce what eventually became You Have Seen Their Faces the next year, a project which documented poverty in the American South.
-By late 1936, she was hired as the first woman photojournalist and staff photographer for the newly formed Life magazine, along with Alfred Eisenstaedt, Peter Stackpole, and Thomas McAvoy.
+Bourke-White began a collaboration with Erskine Caldwell in early 1936 on a project that became You Have Seen Their Faces.
+She was hired as the first woman photojournalist and staff photographer for the newly formed Life magazine later that year, joining Alfred Eisenstaedt, Peter Stackpole, and Thomas McAvoy.
 Her photo of Fort Peck Dam appeared on the cover of the first issue.